fribbels/Fribbels-Epic-7-Optimizer/README.md

 Come join the Fribbels E7 Optimizer Discord server for questions or comments or ideas/suggestions: https://discord.gg/rDmB4Un7qg.
 If you ran into any issues, please check the [troubleshooting](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/#troubleshooting) section above first.

 If you want to show support for the optimizer, you can [buy me a coffee](https://www.buymeacoffee.com/fribbels) or come say hi on Discord!

+## Project status

+The E7 optimizer is currently in maintenance mode - I'll be keeping the project updated with new units but feature development is on pause.